Children's Therapy NICU Inpatient and Outpatient Services

 Our therapy staff also works to link up babies and their families to our NICU follow-up clinic for continued care after discharge.
 Early intervention and work with therapy staff in the NICU is key to promoting overall development and outcomes for these infants.

 Researchers at Seattle Children's are currently recruiting infants (under 6months) to study brain development during the first three years of life.
 To qualify, the infant has to be under 6 months and born weighing 4lbs 6oz or less.
 For more information on the study please click here.

 - Connect2NICU - provides a dictionary of terms used in the NICU Unit and descriptions of the kind of caregivers you will meet while your child is in care there

-- Baby Age Calculator - Easily find your baby's adjusted age
+- ASQ Age & Score Calculator - Easily find your baby's adjusted age

-- PEPS (Program for Early Parent Support): Free, 12-week support program offered by Children's Therapy.
-Coming soon — watch for details!
+- PEPS (Program for Early Parent Support): 12-week support program offered in collaboration with Children's Therapy

 - Peekabooicu.net - Created to provide support to parents as they face the emotional journey of the NICU; empowering parents with knowledge, offering support, and encouragement along the way.

 - Feeding Matters - Brings together the parents of infants and children who struggle with eating and the physicians who treat them, including provider and resource directories.

 - Handtohold.org - Provides comprehensive navigation resources and support programs to parents of preemies, babies born with special health care needs, and those who have experienced a loss due to these or other complications.

 - Safe Sleep Practices - This document shares the American Academy of Pediatrics (AAP) recommendations and evidence-based data provide the foundation for infant and child safe sleep protocols at Valley Medical Center (VMC).